2011 BBC Sports Personality of the Year Award

-The 2011 BBC Sports Personality of the Year Award, presented on 22 December, was the 58th presentation of the BBC Sports Personality of the Year Awards.
-Awarded annually by the British Broadcasting Corporation (BBC), the main titular award honours an individual's British sporting achievement over the past year, with the winner selected by public vote from a 10-person shortlist.
+The 2011 BBC Sports Personality of the Year Award took place on 22 December 2011 at the dock10 studios in Salford.
+It was the 58th presentation of the BBC Sports Personality of the Year Award.
+Awarded annually by the British Broadcasting Corporation (BBC), the main titular award honours an individual's British sporting achievement over the past year, with the winner selected by public vote from a ten-person shortlist.
 Other awards presented include team, coach, and young personality of the year.

+The event, broadcast live on BBC One, was hosted by Sue Barker, Gary Lineker and Jake Humphrey.

+Cyclist Mark Cavendish won the main award, with golfer Darren Clarke the runner-up and long-distance runner Mo Farah in third place.